thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 An extension of RA is simply a theory that contains RA.
 So interestingly, any (axiomitizable) theory $$\Sigma$$ such that $$RA \subset \Sigma \subset TA$$ is both undecidable and incomplete.

-So far, these have been some undecidability results.
+So far, we've discussed undecidable theories.
 Which theories are decidable?

 `Theorem (Decidability Theorem):` Every complete, axiomitizable theory is decidable.

-From a previous result, it also follows that every axiomitizable, complete (i.e. they're consistent and prove either $$A$$ or $$\neg A$$) theory is not sound.
+From a previous result, it also follows that every axiomitizable, complete theory is not sound.
 Thus, axiomitizable theories that are complete are not only decidable, they are necessarily unsound (containing untrue theorems).

 # Final Remarks